Vocabulary

 Check out this wonderful resource from Welcoming Schools:

-Below are more vocabulary terms and definitions for people who want to go even deeper.
+Below are even more vocabulary terms and definitions for people who want to go even deeper.
 We didn't make this list (if we did, we would have put the 2S first because Two-Spirit people were here first).